6/26/2019

 Martin Musi

 Thank you.
-At this point, we'll close the call.
-If you're interested in replaying the webcast of the conference call, it'll be archived for approximately 30 days.
+And at this point, we'll close the call.
+If you're interested in replaying the webcast of the conference call, it will be archived for approximately 30 days.
 Thank you for taking the time to participate in our fourth quarter press release conference call and for your interest in paychecks.
 Have a great day.

 speaker